Centrally located, Education House offers self-catered studio accommodation which may appeal to independent, mature students.

-The 2021 fee quoted for Education House includes electricity, heating, and internet, and is subject to change.
+The 2024 fee excludes electricity, heating and internet.
+These services are provided and the cost is an additional $15 per week.
 The rate will be confirmed when you receive your offer.

 Trimester 1 only contracts will incur an additional fee of 10 percent to cover the cost of finding someone to take your room when you leave.